-Baseline year
+Baseline year 2015

-Start year
+Start year 2016

-Target year
+Target year 2020

-% of target achieved
+% of target achieved 100

 On a per square footage basis we have already met our 3% water reduction goal.
 We continue to reduce our water consumption on a per square foot basis and also maintain additional internal water goals for each property in order to continue reducing our water consumption.
-In 2019 we achieved a decrease in gallons consumed per square foot by 3.2% compared to our 2015 baseline.
+In 2019 we achieved a decrease in gallons consumed per square foot by 3.2% compared to our 2015 baseline, once year ahead of schedule.
+In 2020, we also met and exceeded the goal due in part to the covid-19 pandemic.